BDC Hamburger Icon

 Open row

-When it comes to growing your business, few decisions matter as much as tracking your company’s finances.
-In the beginning, many small business owners try to manage their books independently rather than using an in-house accountant or bookkeeper
+When you’re growing your business, few tasks matter as much as tracking your company’s finances.
+In the beginning, many small business owners try to manage their books independently instead of using an in-house accountant or bookkeeper.

 For many business owners, going it alone leads to easily avoidable mistakes.
-Here’s a look at some of the biggest accounting mistakes that can derail small businesses, along with some tips for avoiding them.
+Here are some of the biggest accounting mistakes that can derail small businesses, along with some tips for avoiding them.

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.